Skip to content

 3. Select the installation media as the boot device.

-You should now boot on the live AxOS environment.
+You should now boot to the live AxOS environment.
 The live environment is a testing environment, so you can try AxOS without having to install it.
-By default, the live environment is the Plasma desktop environment.
+By default, the live environment is the Sleex desktop environment.

 Install AxOS

-Once you launch the installation, the installation will start.
+Take a look at the choices you’ve made, validate everything, and then start the installation.
 The installer will fetch the latest packages and install them in the selected disk.
 This process can take a few minutes, depending on the speed of your disk and internet connection.

 Conclusion